Art Education is...

-I have always felt the need to join my practice of art-making with a passion for educating future generations of art-makers.
-I have worked off and on in art education since 1997.
-I am an avid proponent of communal and inter-generational art-making in which creators of all ages can share their interests, passions and joys with one another... and grow together.
+I have worked on and off in art education since 1997.
+I am an avid proponent of creating more communally-run, inter-generational art-making “classes'' in which creators of all ages can share their interests, passions and joys with one another... and grow together.

-In the summer of 2021, I created a ongoing workshop for parents and their children.
-Pictured here is a large group painting, painted by four children between the ages of 2 and 4 and their parents and friends.
+In the summer of 2021, I created an ongoing workshop for grandparents, parents and their children.
+Pictured here is a large group painting, painted by four children between the ages of 2 and 4 and their parents, grandparents and friends.

 A Garden of Gifts